 God replied to Moses: I am who I am.

 I is for I AM.
-We humans assign numerous names to God.
-Those who reference the Torah or Bible are familiar with the passage I’ve cited in which God chooses to be called “I AM.”
-I find great consolation in this name because it is offered in the active present tense.
+In spite of all of the names we humans have assigned to God, God chooses to be called “I AM.”
+I find great consolation in God’s chosen name because it is offered in the active present tense.
 This name leaves no doubt that God is, was and forever will be.
 Though our lives pass more quickly than we care to acknowledge, I AM will never pass from the moment at hand.
 It seems to me that, since I AM is the only constant of which we can be certain, it makes sense to acknowledge God’s presence with regularity and with gratitude.

-Some days, God and I are in conversation from morning until night.
-This is a good thing, except for my propensity to monopolize the exchange which means that it’s one-sided.
-This isn’t because God has nothing to say, but because I rarely give God the opportunity to speak.
-Still, God finds ways to get my attention.
-These efforts come most often in the beauty of nature, in an unexpected encounter with a fellow human, in a great idea or in encouraging words.
-Yes, just as God is always with us, God always finds ways to get our attention.
+I’m slightly embarrassed to admit that I tend to monopolize this God of ours much of the time.
+Some days, it is as though we’re in conversation from morning until night.
+I’m also embarrassed to admit that these conversations are sometimes one-sided, not because God has nothing to say, but because I rarely give God the opportunity to speak.
+This is when God takes control to get my attention.
+These nudges come most often in the beauty of nature, an unexpected encounter, in a great idea or encouraging words.
+Fortunately for me, God always finds a way to let me know that God is indeed with me.